 - Require periodic upkeep.

 - Try not to wipe out the need to empty during floods.

 Levees can either be conventional or human-made.
-Human-made levees are embarkments that are worked to keep water in.
-They are worked by waterways to shield them from flooding their banks.
-They are produced using less impermeable soils, for example, earth and are limited at the top yet more extensive at the base.
-They can go in stature because there is no set tallness on how tall they can be.
+Human-made levees are endeavours that are intended to keep water in.
+They are built next to waterways to shield them from flooding their banks.
+They are produced using less impermeable soils, for example, earth, and are limited at the top yet more extensive at the base.
+They can expand in stature because there is no set tallness on how high they can be.

-There are numerous favourable circumstances to levees.
+There are numerous factors in favour of levees.
 They permit individuals to live by streams or seas without the dread of flooding, except if the levee breaks.
 They additionally give assurance.
-In the Netherlands, the preferred position to utilizing a levee is that it has halted the sea waters from streaming onto the land.
-This has permitted the land to be involved by individuals.
+In the Netherlands, the preferred function of utilizing a levee is that it has halted the sea waters from streaming onto the land.
+This has permitted the land to be inhabited by individuals.
 Levees additionally keep lakes under control and waterways from flooding their banks.

-Levees accompany numerous hindrances.
+Levees also have a few disadvantages.
 While giving assurance from flooding in one spot, levees can redirect the water somewhere else, causing flooding in another place.
-Crops can suffocate and be murdered in flood messing up ranchers.
-Levees can likewise come up short.
-They can bomb by overtopping, sub-current, drooping, or erosion.
+Crops can suffocate and be devastated by floods impacting ranchers.
+Levees can likewise fall short.
+They can fail by overtopping, undercurrent, drooping, or erosion.
 Overtopping is the point at which the water transcends the levee.
 Undercurrent is when water pervades the sand stores underneath the levee and water ascends on the opposite side.
 At the point when the heaviness of the water is unreasonably substantial for the levee, it can push over the sides.
-This is called the drooping.
-Erosion is the point at which the sides and top of the levee gradually begin to wear out because of the rushes of the water.
+This is called overtopping.
+Erosion is the point at which the sides and top of the levee gradually begin to wear out because of the rushes of water.